DFARS COMPLIANCE: A COMPREHENSIVE GUIDE TO UNDERSTANDING REQUIREMENTS

 The NIST 800-171 is a collection of regulations that govern CUI in Non-Federal Information Systems and Organizations.
 NIST 800-171 establishes a set of standards that apply to safeguarding and distributing data that is considered sensitive but not classified.

-The purpose of the National Institute of Standards and Technology (NIST) Special Publication 800-171 (NIST 800-171) is to help any organization that works with federal agencies set up cybersecurity protocols and strategies.
+The overall purpose of the National Institute of Standards and Technology (NIST) Special Publication 800-171 (NIST 800-171) is to help any organization that works with federal agencies set up cybersecurity protocols and strategies.

 DFARS follows the regulations specified in NIST SP 800-171.
 Instituted after several well-documented security breaches in federal agencies, NIST 800-171 seeks to enhance cybersecurity.
 If your company meets each requirement outlined in NIST 800-171, you are considered both DFARS and NIST 800-171 compliant.